hontz1/openwrt/README.md

 ------------------

-same/ see 21.02 trunk, but you can install additional packages from the feed and incl. minimal luci. luci also over wireless broken, use lan. maybe my build config were bad.
+same/ see 21.02 trunk, but you can install additional packages from the feed and incl. minimal luci. luci also over wireless broken, use lan.
+Luci makes some performance loss in wireless too. maybe my build config were bad.

 # openwrt 19.08
 ------------------